-- (a) It shall be the mission of the Board in administration of these Guidelines and Criteria to promote, encourage and enhance the expansion of the City tax base and economy through granting business incentives. - (b) The goals of the Board in administration of these Guidelines and Criteria are to: - Create and retain jobs; - Expand the City tax base and economy; - Strengthen and diversify the local economy. - (c) The role of the Corporation in carrying out this mission and goals is to review and approve applications for business incentives, recognizing that the Corpus Christi Regional Economic Development Corporation exists for the purpose of organizing, coordinating and leading the City's economic development efforts.
+(a) It shall be the mission of the Board in administration of these Guidelines and Criteria to promote, encourage and enhance the expansion of the City tax base and economy through granting business incentives.

+(b) The goals of the Board in administration of these Guidelines and Criteria are to:

+- Create and retain jobs;

+- Expand the City tax base and economy;

+- Strengthen and diversify the local economy.

+(c) The role of the Corporation in carrying out this mission and goals is to review and approve applications for business incentives, recognizing that the Corpus Christi Regional Economic Development Corporation exists for the purpose of organizing, coordinating and leading the City's economic development efforts.
 CCREDC shall be responsible for accepting and processing all Type B incentive applications and forwarding to the Board and Corporation with recommendations for action.
-When applications are received, CCREDC will provide a courtesy copy to the Mayor, the Mayoral appointee to the CCREDC Board of Directors, and the City Manager.
-All completed applications filed with CCREDC that meet the qualifying standards of the Type B Program, provided that allocated and budgeted funds are available, will be presented to the Type B Board along with a recommendation on course of action at an appropriate meeting following the review of the CCREDC Board.
+All completed applications filed with CCREDC that meet the qualifying standards of the Type B Program, and provided funds allocated and budgeted are available, will be forwarded to the Type B Board along with a recommendation on course of action.
 CCREDC will provide a monthly report to the Board of any application that was deemed ineligible and the reason.